karolbon/bot-or-human/README.md

 ## Results

 The classification results for all the classifiers are printed to the console and confusion matrices are saved in `.png`-format to `results/`.
+Results for the project show that the SVM classifier and the Random Forest classifier perform clearly better than the Naïve Bayes classifier.
+The Random Forest classifier scores highest on both the accuracy and the F1-score, with the SVM classifier scoring 2-3 percentage points lower on those metrics.
+It seems that the Naïve Bayes classifier especially struggles in recalling all bot samples.